Hezbollah armed strength: Anti-tank

 In general, Hezbollah has the most advanced and numerous anti-tank weaponry of any non-state actor, while having less advanced weapons than a normal nation state.
 Hezbollah is generally described as having relatively advanced anti-tank missiles and of using them with skill.
-The party's antitank weaponry is one of their defining attributes.
+Hezbollah's anti-tank weaponry is one of their defining attributes.
 Hezbollah's anti-tank weapons are among the most well-documented of their weaponry, but there is still disagreement over precisely which weapons are in their possession.

 Hezbollah reportedly used 500 to over one thousand ATGMs in the 2006 war and has thousands in total.
 According to an American think tank, Hezbollah used its ATGMs with "tactical skill" and few technical errors.
-Hezbollah's use of anti-tank weaponry is often considered to be very successful, with the group using anti-tank weapons to "swarm" Israeli tanks, target massed infantry, and target buildings.
+Hezbollah's use of anti-tank weaponry is often considered to be very successful, with Hezbollah using anti-tank weapons to "swarm" Israeli tanks, target massed infantry, and target buildings.
 Most Israeli casualties in the 2006 war were caused by anti-tank weapons.
 In addition to the quantities listed above, Hezbollah has received many unreported weapons shipments from Iran and Syria.

-In addition, Hezbollah captured a single working Israeli Spike-MR "Gill" ATGM and launcher in the 2006 war.
+Hezbollah captured a single working Israeli Spike-MR "Gill" ATGM and launcher in the 2006 war.